DNS · AAAA

 Do I need an AAAA record for my website?

 It is highly recommended, but not strictly required.
-Setting up an AAAA record ensures your website is future-proof and can be accessed by users who are on IPv6-only internet connections, such as modern cellular networks.
+Setting up an AAAA record ensures your website is future-proof and can be accessed by users on IPv6-only connections, such as modern cellular networks.